Jesus and Mary Chain

 “You have a good memory,” JT said.

 “Oh, yes,” she said.
 “My school was run by the Sisters of Notre Dame.
 Most of them came from the islands.”
-The Magdalen Islands are an archipelago not far away in the Gulf of St. Lawrence.
+The Magdalen Islands are an archipelago not far away in the middle of the Gulf of St. Lawrence.
 “There were four classrooms and eleven grades.
 The nuns were one hundred percent French.
 My French is fluid to this day.”

-South Rustico is where Route 6 and Church Road cross.
+South Rustico is where Route 6 and Church Rd. cross.
 There is a beach on Luke’s Creek, which is a bay on the far shoreline, near the National Park.
 The Rustico lands were some of the oldest communities established in La Nouvelle Acadie after the Treaty of Paris in 1763.

 “When my twin sister and I were born, our mother died the next day,” she said.
 “It was too much for her.”